kudos-fit/kickoff-color-picker-2023-08-08/README.md

 Persist palettes to the database.

-1. Add ability to save multiple palettes.
+1. Add the ability to save multiple palettes.
 2. Don't worry about palette owners.
 They're global.
 3. Display all the persisted palettes in the UI.
 4. Enable deleting of palettes.